staffoffrost/lbdate/README.md

 lbDate(options).getReplacer();
 ```

-> If you already using a replacer function of your own, you can combine your replacer with LbDate's replacer simply by providing it as an argument like this: `lbDate.getReplacer(myReplacer)`.
+> If you already using a replacer function of your own, you can combine your replacer with LbDate's replacer simply by providing it as an argument like so: `lbDate.getReplacer(myReplacer)`.
 Your replacer will be called every time after LbDate's replacer is called.

 ### Get Current Configurations

-Get the current global configurations that were set by the last **init**.
+Returns the current global configurations that were set by the last **init**.

 ```typescript
 lbDate.getGlobalConfig();
 ```

-Get the default LbDate configurations:
+Returns the default LbDate configurations:

 ```typescript
 lbDate.getDefaultConfig();